siderolabs/talos/website/content/docs/v0.11/Guides/configuring-the-cluster-endpoint.md

 #### Endpoint

 To configure the `talosctl` endpoint, it is recommended you use a resolvable DNS name.
-This way, if you decide to upgrade to a multi-controlplane cluster you only have to add the ip adres to the hostname configuration.
+This way, if you decide to upgrade to a multi-controlplane cluster you only have to add the ip address to the hostname configuration.
 The configuration can either be done on a Loadbalancer, or simply trough DNS.

 For example: